 #1: Oil Canning

-According to the Metal Construction Association (MCA), oil canning is defined as:
+According to the Metal Construction Association, oil canning is defined as:

 “Visible waviness in the flat areas of metal roofing and metal wall panels.
 In technical terms, oil canning is referred to as elastic buckling (more commonly known as “stress wrinkling”).
 It can occur in any type of metal panel: steel, aluminum, zinc, or copper.”

-To be clear, oil canning is an inherent characteristic of nearly all metal roof or wall installations.
+To be clear, oil canning is an inherent characteristic of nearly all metal roofs/walls.
 Think of oil canning as the metal on a standing seam metal system being over-stressed and unable to hold a flat form, which causes the metal to give in and create visible waves.
 Oil canning is easily one of the hottest topics in metal roofing because it can be difficult to define and measure.
 There are a number of reasons that oil canning can occur, including:

 - Over-production—such as extreme pressure during the coiling of the metal